oVirt/ovirt-site/source/release/3.3.3/index.html.md

 # OVirt 3.3.3 release notes

-The oVirt Project is preparing oVirt 3.3.3 beta release for testing.
+The oVirt Project is preparing the oVirt 3.3.3 beta release for testing.
 This page is still a work in progress.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.

-To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.3.2 release notes](oVirt 3.3.2 release notes), , [oVirt 3.3.1 release notes](oVirt 3.3.1 release notes), [oVirt 3.3 release notes](oVirt 3.3 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
+To find out more about features that were added in previous oVirt releases, check out the [oVirt 3.3.2 release notes](oVirt 3.3.2 release notes), [oVirt 3.3.1 release notes](oVirt 3.3.1 release notes), [oVirt 3.3 release notes](oVirt 3.3 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes), and [oVirt 3.1 release notes](oVirt 3.1 release notes).

 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

 ## Install / Upgrade from previous versions

 ### BETA RELEASE

 oVirt 3.3.3 is still in beta.
-In order to install it you've to enable oVirt beta repository **please wait for official announcement before trying to install it**.
+In order to install it, you need to enable oVirt beta repository. **Please wait for official announcement before trying to install it**.

 If you're going to test oVirt 3.3.3 beta, please add yourself to [Testing/Ovirt 3.3.3 testing](Testing/Ovirt 3.3.3 testing).